-The ADP2441 features a precision enable pin (EN) that can be used to enable or shut down the device.
+The ADP2442 features a precision enable pin (EN) to enable or shutdown the device.
 The $\pm 5\%$ accuracy lends itself to using a resistor divider from the VIN pin (or another external supply) to program a desired UVLO threshold that is higher than the fixed internal UVLO of 4.2 V. The hysteresis is 100 mV.

-If a resistor divider is not used, a logic signal can be applied.
+If a resistor divider is not used, apply a logic signal instead.
 A logic high enables the device, and a logic low forces the device into shutdown mode.

-Figure 53.
+Figure 56.
 Precision Enable Used as a Programmable UVLO